POWERS & DUTIES

-Commissioner of Central Excise and Service Tax, Guwahati exercises supervision and control on all the technical and administrative work over all the five Divisions in the Commissionerate.
+Commissioner of CGST & Central Excise, Guwahati exercises supervision and control on all the technical and administrative work over all the four Divisions in the Commissionerate.
 He keeps a close watch over the functioning of Commissionerate, its Divisions and Ranges also.
 He monitors the revenue collection by each Divisions in Commissionerate.
 He monitors the proper implementation of Board’s instructions/guidelines issued from time to time on technical and administrative matters.
 He has both Executive powers and Quasi Judicial powers.
 He has to interpret Law.
 He shall ensure the collection of targeted revenue every year and shall report to the Chief Commissioner.
-He is subject to inspection by the CBEC, Chief Commissioner, Directorate of Inspection and Accountant General.
+He is subject to inspection by the CBIC, Chief Commissioner, Directorate of Inspection and Accountant General.
 He is also responsible for the proper conduct of the Officers working in his Commissionerate by exercising Administrative powers and disciplinary action powers.

-There are 2 Additional Commissioners of Central Excise assisting the Commissioner.
+There are 2 Additional Commissioners of CGST & Central Excise assisting the Commissioner.

 a) Establishment Section: This section is headed by an Administrative Officer (Group “B Gazetted).
 The Administrative Officer reports to the Chief Accounts Officer.
 This section is responsible for maintenance of Disposition list of staff, Stationery and stores.
-The Administrative Officer is assisted by Tax Assistants.
+The Administrative Officer is assisted by Executive Assistants/Tax Assistants.

 b) Bills Section: This section is headed by an Administrative Officer (Group B Gazetted).
 The Administrative Officer reports to the Chief Accounts Officer.
 This section is responsible for payment of salaries, annual increments, disbursement of medical allowances, educational allowances, loans, house building allowances, travelling allowances etc.